4

 as transcribed by his wife Jean Herron Huth.

-After war was declared, Jerry tried to enlist in the Air Corps but was turned down when they decided he had high blood pressure.
+After the bombing of Pearl Harbor and war was declared, Jerry tried to enlist in the Air Corps but was turned down when they decided he had high blood pressure.
 He tried the Marine Corps with similar results.
 Finally he tried the Army, where almost everyone passed the physical, and he was accepted.
 On February 18th 1942 he left for the Army induction center.
 It was here he saw an ad for paratroopers, and signed up immediately before he even knew that paratroopers, who were all volunteers, received an extra $50 per month.
 He was sent to Camp Croft, North Carolina, for basic training and then to Fort Benning, Georgia, for paratrooper training.

 Paratrooper training was very rigorous, and the paratroopers were isolated from all the other men at Fort Benning.
 Trainees jogged three miles before breakfast and then had physical training involving rope climbing, falling, rolling and tumbling.
 The training was designed to push men to their physical limits, and any who could not keep up were immediately washed out.
 Only about half the men who entered training got their jump wings.
 Jerry was lucky that he had already been training to enter the NYC fire department and was in very good condition.

-Below: 1943 Comiso, Sicily., Pathfinder Tech/5 Jerry Huth of service company, displays a leg bag holding the Eureka homing device.
+Below: 1943 Comiso, Sicily, Pathfinder Tech/5 Jerry Huth of service company, displays a leg bag holding the Eureka homing device.
 It was used for the first time when the 505 made it's second combat jump into Paestrum, Italy.
-This same photo appears in the book that tells the combat history of the 505 Parachute Infantry Regiment "4 Stars of Valor" written by Phil Noryke.(The picture is used here courtesy of Jerry V. Huth) Tech/5 Jerry Huth of Service company
+This same photo appears in the book that tells the combat history of the 505 Parachute Infantry Regiment "4 Stars of Valor" written by Phil Nordyke.

 In the next stage they kept up the physical activity but also began to learn how the parachute worked, how to exit the plane, how to control the chute in the air and how to hit the ground without getting hurt.
 They first practiced from 250-foot towers.
 They were harnessed into a chute, pulled to the top of the tower and released.
 As the chute opened, they were pushed by the wind and learned to roll and tumble.
 In a more difficult exercise they had to climb 34 feet to a mock-up of a C-47 airplane door and be helped into a parachute harness without a parachute.
 It was secured to 15-foot straps with a snap hook at the other end.
 They had to jump out at this low elevation in the proper exit position and ride a steel cable which ended 100 feet away over a pile of sawdust.